silverbulletmd/silverbullet/website/Getting Started.md

 Hadn’t we mentioned [[Markdown]] yet?
 Yeah, that’s the markup language you’ll use to add that dash of markup to your documents.
 It’s pretty simple to learn if you don’t know it already.

 You will notice this whole page section is wrapped in a strange type of block.
-This is a SilverBullet specific feature called a [[Live Templates]], which embeds another (sometime external) page into the existing one.
+This is a SilverBullet specific feature called a [[Blocks]], which embeds another (sometime external) page into the existing one.
 If you hover over this section, you’ll notice a small _refresh_ and _edit_ button.
 Hit that edit button to reveal the underlying source that renders this content.

 SilverBullet has even more tricks up its sleeve.
 Consider [[Live Queries]] which allow you to query [[Objects]] in your space easily.